I am the biggest book lover, and I want my children to have the opportunity to fall in love with books as I did.

 Interacting with storytelling will enhance your child’s development.
 For example, it will sharpen their listening skills, increase their attention span, expand their vocabulary, and inspire their creativity.
 And those are only a few of the benefits.

 But if your kiddo isn’t a book lover, sometimes getting them to read can feel like an epic battle.
-Some kids will enjoy stories from the get-go, but others might need some encouragement to reach that same level.
+Some kids will enjoy stories from the get-go, but others might need encouragement to reach that level.
 So never fear, dear reader.
 We’ve rounded up three steps to turn your kiddo into a book lover in no time.

 How Can I Help My Kids Love Reading